MarUser04/books-crud-app/README.md

 - The app will be running in `localhost:5000`and all the endpoints lives under `/books`.
 Example: GET `http://localhost:5000/books/b9728cd5f0f14159869ae198f9895845`
 - To run the tests run the command `pytest`.

+## Swagger Docs

+You can check the Swagger API Docs running in `http://localhost:5000/apidocs/`

 ## Docker Compose

 The app uses docker compose to manager the container both frontend and backend.
 Each part of the application has a `Dockerfile` that contains instructions for generating each Docker image.